MechanicalRock/mechanicalrock.github.io/_posts/2021-04-28-fed-talk-s01e02-theme-providers.md

 The above now wraps each of your app's child components with the Theme Provider, thus, exposing your theme via React's Context API, which we will later learn how to use.

-Lets now create a new folder in your `src` directory called `theme`.
+Let's now create a new folder in your `src` directory called `theme`.
 Here is where we can store each of our theme configurations.

 Create the following file: